CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     1. _type_ is set to “default”
     2. _dayOffsetForDueDate_ is set to 20
     3. Credentials for gcc are entered (**automatic** workflow key)
+3. Create an article A and remove validation issues.
+4. Create an article B and remove validation issues.
+5. Link article B to article A.
-3. Choose an article and drag it into Control Room's “Localization Workflows” drop area
+6. Drag article B into Control Room's “Localization Workflows” drop area
     1. A window _Localization Workflow_ should pop up
     2. There should be no warnings or errors
     3. Field _Due Date_ should be set to the current date/time plus 20 days
+    4. Article B should be added as dependent content.
-4. Click “Start”
+7. Click “Start”
     1. The dialog should close without any error
     2. A new workflow process should pop up in the "Running" area of Control Room's' “Localization Workflows”
-5. Double-Click the workflow
+8. Double-Click the workflow
     1. A sidebar with workflow information should open
-6. Click "Open workflow details"
+9. Click "Open workflow details"
     1. A new tab with the _Workflow App_'s detail view for the workflow should open
     2. After some time, _Status_, _Submission ID_, and _Due Date_ should be
        shown
     3. As long as the workflow is in "Running", field “Completed Locales” should display “0 Locales”
-7. Click "Go to overview" and wait for the workflow to be finished
+10. Click "Go to overview" and wait for the workflow to be finished
      1. The workflow should disappear from the "Running" workflows and appear on the “Open” list.
      2. The workflow should now also be shown in the "Open" workflows of Control Room's “Localization Workflows”.
-8. Double-click the workflow in _Workflow App_'s “Open” list
+11. Double-click the workflow in _Workflow App_'s “Open” list
      1. The “Status” field should display “Delivered”
      2. The “Completed Locales” field should display the target locales of the workflow
      3. When clicking on the translated content, it should open in language comparison view in _Studio_
      4. The text should be pseudo-translated
-9. In the _Workflow App_, click “Accept Task”, "Next Step", “Finish Content Localization”, and "Yes, continue"
+12. In the _Workflow App_, click “Accept Task”, "Next Step", “Finish Content Localization”, and "Yes, continue"
      1. The workflow should disappear from “Open”
      2. The workflow should appear in “Closed”

 ## Scenario: Cancelation Failure Handling